Mugdha001/sp19-202-westeros/README.md

 - Championed the "Feedback" value of XP.
 Throughtout the game's implementation, I was responsible for encouraging team members to focus on the decided features and closely monitoring the progress of every weekly iteration.
 I ensured that every feature was demonstrated early, that any change/correction suggested to those features was made in time and that the entire project was delivered in a timely manner.

 #### 3. Mugdha Wadikar
+ - Actively participated in game brainstorming, design and development
+ - Creation of user stories, their distribution and documentation.
+ - Design of background screens, enemy and player movements.
+ - Created background screens and custom images for the game.
+ - Player movement and navigation
+ - Design and coding of the Factory Method pattern to create weapon factories.
+ - Implemented level design and development for level 1, 2 and 3.
+ - UML Class Diagram for the Factory Method Pattern
+ - Use Case Overview Diagram
+ - Use Case Specifications document pertaining to individual feature stories
+ - User stories completed
+   1. As a player I should be able to fire the bullet I chose whenever I press the space key
+   2. As a player, I should be able to navigate left-right on the screen.
+   3. As a player, I should see randomized enemy movement on screen.
+ - Technical user story - Setting up Factory Method Pattern to create weapon factories: Fire Bullet, Ice Bullet, Player Bullet, Dragon Glass Bullet.
+ - As a champion of the XP value "Courage", I suggested various improvements to keep the code game dynamic.
+This included introducing enemy movement, dragon movement and adding extra elements to screen to make the game more exciting to play.
+Revamping the initial screen to make the game more fun.

 #### 4. Mrunali Khandat

 ### Link to Promo Video